pelican-plugins/avatar/README.md

 License
 -------

-This project is licensed under the AGPL 3.0 license.
+This project is licensed under the terms of the AGPL 3.0 license.